alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 - **changes**: Advanced source control integration and version management with real-time git status monitoring
 - **edit**: Comprehensive file modification with precision editing and multi-file change coordination
+  - **🚨 MANDATORY CONTEXT READING**: Before ANY file edit operation, you **MUST** read the file content around the target area using `read_file` tool
+  - **NEVER assume file content from memory** - always verify current state even if you think you know what's there
+  - **Read sufficient context**: Minimum 5-10 lines before and after the target edit location
+  - **This applies ALWAYS**: Even for files you've recently viewed or are confident about
+  - **Edit failures prevention**: This prevents patch failures due to outdated assumptions about file content
 - **extensions**: Discover and integrate VS Code extensions with enhanced marketplace search capabilities
 - **fetch**: Web content retrieval for documentation and research - MANDATORY for any unknown technology
 - **githubRepo**: Search any GitHub repository for code examples and implementations with advanced filtering